val8119/arvutitark_product_status_tracker/README.md

  - Check the status at given delay
  - Show a popup if the status changes

- (WARNING: Only works with single products, if you have multiple products it won't work)
+ (WARNING: Designed with a single product in mind, if you have more than one it probably won't work)